 Degree: B.Sc.
 Biology

-My name is Ofir Sinai, I am currently living in Jerusalem in a rented apartment and in my third year studying Biology at the Hebrew University of Jerusalem.
+I am currently living in Jerusalem in a rented apartment and in my third year studying Biology at the Hebrew University of Jerusalem.

 I am also pursuing a teacher’s certificate, hopefully to become a high-school Biology teacher, focusing on working with students from harsh backgrounds.